Impact of the COVID-19 pandemic on domestic violence: Impact on ability to access help

-Prior to the pandemic, less than 40 percent of the women who experienced violence sought help of any sort.
+Prior to the lockdowns, less than 40 percent of the women who experienced violence sought help of any sort.
 Now, quarantine and movement restrictions further serve to isolate many women trapped with their abusers from friends, families and other support networks.
 And, the closure of non-essential businesses means that work no longer provides respite for many survivors and heightened economic insecurity makes it more difficult for them to leave.
 For those who do manage to reach out, overstretched health, social, judicial and police services are struggling to respond as resources are diverted to deal with the pandemic.

 Situation by country

 Albania

 In Albania, 245 cases of violence against women were reported in March, with 89 prosecutions, 33 arrests and 141 protection orders issued.
 As opposed to many countries, the number of domestic violence reports decreased by 141 as compared to the same month the previous year.
 The number of reports might be higher, however, as lockdown restrictions make reporting more difficult.
 Roma women in Albania seem to be particularly affected.
 Many of them experience increased domestic violence and are not able to report because they are afraid, do not own a mobile phone, or cannot leave their house.